tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 I placed the new subscription calls within `componentDidMount()` and added the unsubscription calls to `componentWillUnmount()` of the Dashboard component.

 At first, I had split some of the state across the Dashboard component and the Intersection components.
 This caused a litanny of bugs, and ultimately I had to "lift state up" back to the Dashboard component.
-Once I had state fully in the Dashboard component, the bugs I was seeing went away.
+Once I had state fully in the Dashboard component, the bugs went away.

 # Step 7: Build and Deploy
 Now that my React web-app is fully functional, I can connect AWS Amplify to my GitHub repository.